-Today, Alaska Airlines has dedicated carts in Anchorage, Seattle, Portland, San Diego, Los Angeles, Honolulu, Washington, D.C., Dallas and San Francisco.
-While the carts remain under Alaska’s care at each of these locations, they are available for any airline to use when transporting remains.
+In addition to Fairbanks and Phoenix, Alaska Airlines has dedicated carts in Anchorage, Seattle, Portland, San Diego, Los Angeles, Honolulu, Washington, D.C., Dallas and San Francisco.
+While the carts remain under Alaska’s care at each airport, they are available for any airline to use when transporting remains.

-“We always get asked ‘Why do you do this?’
-For us it’s simple: freedom isn’t free.
-It comes at a price,” said Bowden.
-“We are just trying to have soldiers’ backs and provide them with this service on their final journey home, so their loved ones know that people cared about what they did.
-If the family and military escort knows that we cared, then we did our job.”
+“We are just trying to have soldiers’ backs and provide them with this service on their final journey home, so their loved ones know that people cared about what they did,” Bowden says.
+“You can never take away their pain, but you can show you care.”

-In 2016, Alaska created a new plane livery officially called “Honoring those who serve” dedicated to the men and women currently serving in the U.S. military as well as veterans of the armed forces and their families.
+In 2016, Alaska created a plane livery called “Honoring Those Who Serve” dedicated to the men and women currently serving in the military as well as veterans and their families.
 A crest, to the right of the cargo door, represents our Fallen Soldier Program.
 The plane is used to transport fallen soldiers flying on Alaska Airlines, as well as for special flights, like our Honor Flights, to help veterans visit memorials in D.C.

 Schmidtke’s son’s body was flown from Kansas to Seattle-Tacoma International Airport on one of the planes.
 “To have him brought home on the honor plane was a really big deal,” she says.

 This year, Alaska launched its second plane in the livery, allowing the airline to serve new stations including Hawaii and Reagan National International, increasing the reach of the Fallen Solider Program.